WebAhead/master-reference/coursebook/precourse/resources.md

 ### Git & Github

 [Udacity's git & github course](https://www.udacity.com/course/how-to-use-git-and-github--ud775) is a brilliant set of videos.
 The course is quite long, so don't worry about completing the whole thing.
 We will go into more depth in week 1.
-For now, _just complete lesson 1_.
+For now, _just complete lesson 1 (Navigating A Commit History section)_.

 ### Markdown